Rex109/D3D9-Hook-CoD4-Velometer/README.md

 - Lightweight
 - Hijacked d3d9.dll: no injector and no extra tools needed
 - Keeps track of the max velocity (Resettable by pressing Numpad0 (also customizable through ini))
-- On death automatic reset
+- On death max velocity value reset